1983–84 Aston Villa F.C. season

 During the 1983–84 English football season, Aston Villa competed in the Football League First Division.

 Graham Turner left Shrewsbury after six seasons to take charge of Aston Villa in the summer of 1984.

+There were debut appearances for Paul Birch (173), Tony Dorigo (111), Steve McMahon (75), Paul Rideout (54), Mervyn Day (30), Dean Glover (28), Paul Kerr (24), and Steve Foster (15).
+The pitch has been repaired following a Duran Duran concert in the summer at Villa Park.

 Season overview

 27 Aug 1983: The Football League season commences.
 A seven-goal thriller at Villa Park sees Aston Villa beat local rivals West Bromwich Albion 4–3.
+There were goals by Evans, Walters, Shaw, and Ormsby while Steve McMahon made his debut.